bcgov/nr-sustainment-capstone-2024/backend/README.md

-# Welcome to QuackStack 'NMP' API 🚀
+# Welcome to QuackStack 'Better Berries' API 🚀

 ## About the API